 We promote the implementation of existing standards protecting the rights of children of imprisoned parents, and advocate for more robust safeguards at the international, regional and national level.

-- We raise awareness about the rights of children of incarcerated parents and the challenges they face at the level of the UN and at other international and regional forums.
+- We raise awareness about the rights of children of incarcerated parents and the challenges they face at the level of the UN and at other international and regional forums – including during the COVID-19 pandemic, alongside partners.

 - We advocate for the implementation of safeguards for children whose parent is in conflict with the law, in line with the Bangkok Rules and the Convention on the Rights of the Child.
-In particular, we advocate for the primacy of non-custodial alternatives for a parent who is the sole or primary caretaker, and that decisions on whether or not children are held in prison with their parent are made on a case-to case basis, taking into account the best interests of the child.
+In particular, we advocate for the primacy of non-custodial alternatives for a parent who is the sole or primary caretaker.

 - We support the African Committee of Experts on the Rights and Welfare of the Child (ACERWC) to promote the implementation of its first General Comment (No.1) on Article 30 of the African Charter, the first set of international guidance which explicitly provides for children of incarcerated parents.